-A. General: Gifts, bequests or contribution, may be accepted at a meeting of the Commission, provided such gifts or contributions are to be utilized at the discretion of the Commission.
+A. General: Gifts, bequests, or contribution, may be accepted at a meeting of the Commission, provided such gifts or contributions are to be utilized at the discretion of the Commission.
 Requests for grants-in-aid from the State or Federal government shall be approved by the Commission; approval of such requests shall include the authorization of the Executive Director to sign such agreements or contracts within the scope of the requests of the Commission.
-All expenditures in excess of $1,000 (One Thousand Dollars) shall be authorized by the Chairman, Vice-Chairman, or Treasurer and the Executive Director; expenditures of $1,000 (One Thousand Dollars) or less may be authorized by the Executive Director, or in his absence, the Chairman, Vice-Chairman, or Treasurer and shall be within the terms of the Commission's budget.
+All expenditures in excess of $1,000 (One Thousand Dollars) shall be authorized by the Chair, Vice-Chair, or Treasurer and the Executive Director; expenditures of $1,000 (One Thousand Dollars) or less may be authorized by the Executive Director, or in his absence, the Chair, Vice-Chair, or Treasurer and shall be within the terms of the Commission's budget.
 The Commission's fiscal year shall be from July 1 through June 30.

 C. "In-Kind" Contributions: The Commission may accept donations of time from individuals or property which may be considered for their cash value at the discretion of the donor and the Commission according to guidelines established by the Commission and consistent with appropriate state and federal rules governing such contributions.